Radio from around the World by Kyle G. Brown

 What most soccer fans didn’t see during the World Cup were the many children that live in the streets of South Africa’s cities.
 That’s because they’ve been rounded up and trucked out of town by police.
 Nowhere do children complain of more abuse by police than in Durban.

-Street Children run out of town: A 22-minute documentary for CBC Radio’s The Current.
+Listen to the 22-minute documentary for CBC Radio’s The Current.

 AFRICA’S FUTURE LEADERS